Walono/ML_project1/projects/project1/scripts/README.md

 ## How to execute the code

-- Add the tain.csv and test.csv in the 'csv' folder
+- Add the tain.csv and test.csv in the 'CSV' folder
 - Run run.py
 - Remember to like cats